ChristianGoueguel/specProc/README.md

 ### Baseline removal

-ooopppp When analyzing LIBS spectra, it is often more effective to subtract an estimated baseline from the data.
+When analyzing LIBS spectra, it is often more effective to subtract an estimated baseline from the data.
 The estimate is constructed by fitting a low-order polynomial function to the spectrum baseline.
 Then the resulting curve fit is subtracted from the data.
 Here we use the function `baselinerm` to perform such a task.

 ``` r
 baseline_fit <- Ca_Mn_spec %>%